joanma747/CatalanDataCube/README.md

-# CatalanDataCube
-Catalan Open Data Cube
+# Catalan Open Data Cube

 ## Set up the environment on Windows
 ### Setup Miniconda and "datacube"